-Joanna Hardin enters her fifth season as the head coach of the Virginia Cavaliers in 2021.
+Joanna Hardin enters her sixth season as the head coach of the Virginia Cavaliers in the 2021-22 academic year.

 During the shortened 2020 season, Hardin led Virginia to its best start since 2012 with an 8-4 record through 12 games.
 The Cavaliers also carried a winning record into ACC play for the first time since the 2012 season.
 When the season was cut short by COVID-19, Virginia’s pitching staff had worked to a 3.70 ERA under Hardin’s guidance.
 The mark was the program’s best since 2013 and sophomore Aly Rayle’s 2.91 ERA was the best since All-ACC pitcher Melanie Mitchell worked the circle for the Cavaliers from 2010-2013.
 Rayle’s .188 opponent batting average was the lowest by a UVA pitcher since 2006 and second-lowest mark of the century.